-Since April 21st, Google has updated its search engine algorithm to favor mobile-friendly websites (ones that resize to fit any screen they are viewed on and easy to read) and rank them higher in a search.
+Since April 21st, Google has updated its search engine algorithm to favour mobile-friendly websites (ones that resize to fit any screen they are viewed on and easy to read) and rank them higher in a search.

-As more people browse the Internet using their mobile devices, Google realizes the demand to adapt its search algorithm to provide its users a mobile-friendly browsing experience.
+As more people browse the Internet using their mobile devices, Google realises the demand to adapt its search algorithm to provide its users a mobile-friendly browsing experience.
 This means people searching with their mobile devices will find mobile-friendly web pages and apps.